VTON-IT: Virtual Try-On using Image Translation: Proposed Approach

 \begin{enumerate} \item Input Convolution layer: Transforms input feature $map( H, W, Cin)$ to intermediate feature map $F1(x)$ with $cout$.
-Local features are extracted from this plain convolution layer. \item Input feature map $F1(x)$ is given as input to UNet like architecture of height $L$, higher value of $L$ means deeper the network with large number of pooling layers and ranges of receptive fields and numbers of local and global features.
-During downsampling multi-scale features are extracted and higher resolution features maps are encoded through progressive upsampling, concatenation and convolution. \item Fusion of local and global features is done through RSU. $H(x) =(F(x)+U(F(x))$ Where $F(x) =$ Intermediate feature map, $U(F(x)) =$ Multi-Scale contextual information and $H(x)=$ Desired mapping of input features.
+Local features are extracted from this plain convolution layer. \item Input feature map $F1(x)$ is given as input to UNet like the architecture of height $L$, a higher value of $L$ means deeper the network with a large number of pooling layers and ranges of receptive fields and numbers of local and global features.
+During downsampling multi-scale features are extracted and higher-resolution feature maps are encoded through progressive upsampling, concatenation, and convolution. \item Fusion of local and global features is done through RSU. $H(x) =(F(x)+U(F(x))$ Where $F(x) =$ Intermediate feature map, $U(F(x)) =$ Multi-Scale contextual information, and $H(x)=$ Desired mapping of input features.

 \end{enumerate}